Trump administration weighs sending migrants to Libya and Rwanda, sources say

 “We are working with other countries to say, ‘We want to send you some of the most despicable human beings to your countries — will you do that as a favor to us?’
 And the further away from America, the better, so they can’t come back across the border,” he said.

-This week, senior State Department officials met with Libyan officials and discussed the proposal to send migrants to the North African country, according to one of the sources.
+The State Department has discussed the proposal to send migrants to the North African country with Libyans, according to one of the sources.

 One piece of potential leverage for the US in any talks is the likelihood of another travel ban against visitors from several countries, which the Trump administration has teased but not yet released.
 Libya was included in the ban during Trump’s first term.